 - Add plant-based milk and 1 teaspoon apple cider vinegar in a mason jar or bowl.
 Stir to combine and set aside.

-- Add tofu, aquafaba, apple cider vinegar, lemon juice, Dijon mustard, agave or brown rice syrup and 3/4 teaspoon salt to the cup that came with your immersion blender.
-If you are using a food processor or standard blender, add the tofu to the bowl or your food processor or to your blender.
+- Add tofu, aquafaba, apple cider vinegar, lemon juice, Dijon mustard, agave or brown rice syrup and ¾ teaspoon salt to the cup that came with your immersion blender.
+If you are using a food processor or standard blender, add the items to the bowl of your food processor or to your blender.
 Use the immersion blender, food processor or blender to combine the ingredients until creamy.

 - Add the tofu mixture to the the vegan "buttermilk" and stir to combine.

-- Stir in the seasonings.
+- Stir in the seasoning mixture.
 Cover and refrigerate until ready to use.